Dvd-Znf/monero-api-cli/README.md

 This is not meant as a replacement for python-monero module!
 Instead, this is an independent cli application for interacting with monerod via its RPC API
 i.e. cli-app & no wallet RPC
-This is mostly ment for monero node operators who would like a nice, intuitive and easy way to interact with their daemon
+This is mostly meant for monero node operators who would like a nice, intuitive and easy way to interact with their daemon
 This is the reason I made this.
 python-monero last update to its source code was more than a year ago, even tho it could use some improvements, at least to its docs.
 This is activly developed.